Taash1M/Taashi_Github/10_case_studies_portfolio/README.md

 3. `03_ai_governance_enablement.md`
    - How I introduced AI/LLM capabilities with strong governance.

-These are designed for hiring managers and executives to quickly understand the **business impact** behind the engineering work in my repos.
+I am sharing these to help others understand the **business impact** behind the engineering work in my repos.